 Management has primary responsibility for the financial statements and the reporting process, including the systems of internal controls.
 In fulfilling its oversight responsibilities, the Committee reviewed the Company's audited financial statements with management, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.
-The Committee also discussed and reviewed with the independent registered public accounting firm all communications required under generally accepted auditing standards and the standards of the Public Company Accounting Oversight Board (PCAOB), including the matters required to be discussed with the Committee under PCAOB standard AU 380, Communication With Audit Committees, and SEC Rule 2-07 of Regulation S-X.
+The Committee also discussed and reviewed with the independent registered public accounting firm all communications required under generally accepted auditing standards and the standards of the Public Company Accounting Oversight Board ("PCAOB"), including the matters required to be discussed with the Committee by the statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1, AU section 380), as adopted by the PCAOB in Rule 3200T.